isawnyu/isaw-papers-ereaders/README.md

 Unless otherwise noted all content is distributed under a Creative Commons Atribution license.
 See http://creativecommons.org/licenses/by/3.0/ .

-isaw-papers-epub aims at offering epub and kindle versions of this digital journal.
+isaw-papers-ereaders aims at offering epub and kindle versions of this digital journal.